XML RSS

 The Historic Baker Mansion Heritage sign in front of Baker Mansion Cement steps to mount horse and horse hitch used for guests at Baker Mansion

-Built in 1849 Baker Mansion is a museum of Pennsylvania History.
+Built in 1849, Baker Mansion is known as a museum of Central Pennsylvania History.
 It is now the home of the Blair County Historical Society.

-Altoona, PA is proud to show off its historic Greek-revival style 28 room Baker Mansion, along with its Victorian Style furniture from that era.
+Altoona, Pennsylvania is proud to show off its historic Greek-revival style 28 room Baker Mansion, along with its Victorian Style furniture from that era.

 Elias Baker and his daughter Anna Baker In 1844, Mr. Baker bought out his cousin's share in the Allegheny Furnace, and later that year contracted with Baltimore architect Robert Cary Long, Jr. to design him a grand home.
 The result was this Greek-revival style mansion, completed in 1849 at the cost of $15,000.
 The exterior walls are faced in limestone, originally faced in lead, and much of the decorative work is made of iron, cast at the Alleghany Furnace.
 Inside, the house features black walnut woodwork, fireplaces of Italian marble, and a suite of hand-carved oak furniture imported from Belgium.